lyz21/SPU-PMD/README.md

 To be updated soon.

 # Acknowledgment
-Our code is built upon the following repositories: [PUCRN](https://github.com/hikvision-research/3DVision/tree/main/PointUpsampling/PUCRN).
+Our code is built upon the following repositories: [PUCRN](https://github.com/hikvision-research/3DVision/tree/main/PointUpsampling/PUCRN) and [PUGCN](https://github.com/guochengqian/PU-GCN).
 Thanks for their great work.

 # Citation
 If you find our code or paper useful, please consider citing